Miki Oca

-Miguel Ángel Oca Gaia, better known as Miki Oca (born 15 April 1970 in Madrid), is a former Spanish water polo player, who was a member of the national team that won the gold medal at the 1996 Summer Olympics in Atlanta, Georgia.
+Miguel Ángel Oca Gaia, better known as Miki Oca (born 15 April 1970), is a former Spanish water polo player, who was a member of the national team that won the gold medal at the 1996 Summer Olympics in Atlanta, Georgia.
 Four years earlier he won the silver medal.
-He is the current coach of the Spain women's national water polo team.
-He led the team to win an Olympic silver medal in 2012, becoming one of a few sportspeople who won Olympic medals in water polo as players and head coaches.
+He is the current coach of the China women's national water polo team.
+He led the Spain women's national water polo team team to win the Olympic gold medal in 2024, and silver medal in 2012 and 2021 becoming one of a few sportspeople who won Olympic medals in water polo as players and head coaches.